-$\hat{H}$ is a single-particle Hamiltonian of non-interacting spinless fermions. $\hat{a}_i(\hat{a}_i^\dagger)$ and $\hat{b}_i(\hat{b}_i^\dagger)$ are the particle annihilation (creation) operators on leg-a and leg-b, respectively, where $i$ represents the rung index. $t_1$ and $t_2$ are the alternating hopping amplitudes in the upper leg, $t$ is the uniform hopping strength in the lower leg, and $t_p$ represents the strength of the rung (inter-leg) hopping.
+$\hat{H}$ represents the Hamiltonian of non-interacting spinless fermions. $\hat{a}_i(\hat{a}_i^\dagger)$ and $\hat{b}_i(\hat{b}_i^\dagger)$ are the particle annihilation (creation) operators on leg-a and leg-b, respectively, where $i$ represents the rung index. $t_1$ and $t_2$ are the alternating hopping amplitudes in the upper leg, $t$ is the uniform hopping strength in the lower leg, and $t_p$ represents the strength of the rung (inter-leg) hopping.
 Throughout all the numerical calculations, we set $t=1$, which sets the energy scale of the system.

 Since the single-particle Hamiltonian $\hat{H}$ has a unit cell consisting of four lattice sites, Fourier transforming the Hamiltonian in Eq.~\eqref{eq:single_particle_ham} yields

 where we have set the lattice constant to unity, $\mu_1=-t_1-t_2e^{-ik}$ and $\mu_2=-t(1+e^{ik})$, with $k$ representing the quasi-momentum.